• Skip to main navigation

 Dragons House of Horror

-- Complete with zombies and other beasts that will send chills up your spine.
+• Complete with zombies and other beasts that will send chills up your spine.

-- Open Tuesday – Saturday, doors open at 6:00PM
+• Open Tuesday – Saturday, doors open at 6

-- Located at the New Mexico State Fair Grounds
+• Located at the New Mexico State Fair Grounds

-- $25-$35
+• $25-$35

-- Click here to grab your tickets.
+• Click here< to grab your tickets.

 McCall’s Haunted Farm

-- One stop shop for Halloween horrors, playing on traditional scares like clowns.
+• This is a one-stop shop for Halloween horrors, playing on traditional scares like clowns.
 See if you can handle the legacy of farmer McCall!

-- Click here for tickets.
+• Click for tickets.

 Quarantine: Origins

-- This year is the 70th anniversary of the Roswell UFO Incident.
+• This year is the 70th anniversary of the Roswell UFO Incident.
 Get immersed with this interactive haunted house where you’re a part of the story.

-- Click here for tickets.
+• Click here for tickets.

 Realm of Darkness

-- Realm of Darkness is located near the International Balloon Park
+• Realm of Darkness is located near the International Balloon Park

-- Click here for your tickets.
+• Click here for your tickets.

 Slaughter House

-- The Slaughter House happens to be the first haunted attraction of its kind in New Mexico.
+• The Slaughter House happens to be the first haunted attraction of its kind in New Mexico.
 Even the producers of Paranormal Activity and Insidious have tried it out!

-- Click here to find tickets.
+• Click here to find tickets.

 Take a Ghost Tour in Old Town

 Old Town has over 300 years of haunted history, which you can experience on a 90-minute tour.
 What’s more?
 You’ll learn the basics of ghost hunting while you learn about actual events that took place there.
-Not so surprisingly, Old Town is one of the most actively haunted locations around the country.
+Not so surprisingly, Old Town is one of the most actively haunted locations in the country.

-If you’re looking for a darker thrill, head to Old Town at 10:00PM for a Moonlight Ghost Tour.
+If you want a darker thrill, head to Old Town at 10:00 PM for a Moonlight Ghost Tour.
 Learn about the darker side of Old Town, where you’ll mingle with the ghosts of the Wild West.
-Check them out Fridays and Saturdays during October, or on Halloween itself.
+Check them out on Fridays and Saturdays during October or on Halloween itself.

 Where: Plaza Don Luis